-The Wartburg Project List of Biblical Resources For Lutheran Teachers and Bible Students 2021
+List of Biblical Resources For Lutheran Teachers and Bible Students 2024

 This listing of biblical resources was prepared with elementary and high school teachers in mind.
-We hope this list will help them make decisions about which volumes to buy on a tight budget.
+This list will help you make decisions about which volumes to buy on a tight budget.
 This listing is certainly not exhaustive.
 It merely aims to provide a selection of options.
-Many more books could be mentioned.
-New volumes appear constantly.